-We Provide Several Ways to Search Charlie’s Site for Information.
+We Provide Several Ways to Search This Site for Information.

 READ WHAT’S ALREADY HERE:

 By far the best way to learn Charlie’s mission and message is to read what he has already written.
 Pretty much everyone who has come to this site for help and guidance during this Storm has done exactly that, at least in part.
-Begin with the first post and read each post from then until now, or sample various posts as you please.
+Begin with the first post and read each post from then until withdrawal on January 21st, 2017, or sample various posts as you please.
 Charlie published his first post on January 14, 2014, and it is located here:

 The Old Order Passes

 Embark on a journey the likes of which you will never otherwise be blessed to take.
 If you will invest the time and effort, you will be rewarded.
-And if you can also read all the comments associated with each post you read, you will get even more knowledge and wisdom, as well as having the great good fortune to get to know Charlie and the other commenters on this site as people and as friends.
-On any post at any time you can join the conversation, and Charlie and other commenters will respond with grace and welcoming words.
+And if you can also read all the comments associated with each post you read, you will get even more knowledge and wisdom, as well as having the great good fortune to get to know Charlie, Beckita, and the other commenters on this site as people and as friends.
+On any post at any time you can join the conversation.
+Beckita and other commenters will respond with grace and welcoming words.

 USE THE NAVIGATION BAR: